 Sperm Collection and Preparation

-Sperm is typically collected from your male partner either at home or in the clinic.
-Once collected, the semen is washed in the fertility clinic lab to separate sperms from the semen.
+Sperm is typically collected from your male partner (or a sperm donor) either at home or in the clinic.
+Once collected, the semen is washed in the fertility clinic lab to separate sperm from the semen (the fluid that nourishes the sperm).
 This process is quite essential since it ensures that only sperms are injected into your uterus for successful fertilization.

 What Are the Pains Associated with The Procedure?

 Before undertaking an IUI procedure, it is highly recommended that you seek professional advice on some of the procedure's adverse effects.
-Generally, the IUI treatment is a painless procedure.
-However, patients might have different experiences, with some having painful experiences while others had pain-free experiences.
+Generally speaking, the IUI treatment is painless.
+However, patients might have different experiences, with some having mild discomfort during the speculum examination, ultrasounds, or insemination itself, while others experience none of these side-effects.

-In general, most patients who undergo the treatment for the first time might feel extreme discomfort when the sperm is injected into the uterus.
-You will mainly experience the pain when the speculum passes through your cervix.
-This process usually is not painful for most women.
-However, it might be quite unbearable to other women.
-Besides, since the process doesn't require painkillers and anesthesia, you are likely to experience slight bleeding during the procedure, or even afterward.
+In general, most patients who undergo the treatment for the first time might feel discomfort when the sperm is injected into the uterus.
+You may experience a very quick pinching sensation and cramping when the catheter passes through your cervix, but this is usually exceedingly rare.

 Hot Flashes and Pinching Pain

-You might also feel hot flashes when you consume the prescribed Clomid medicine.
-Moreover, when the speculum is inserted in your vagina, you might experience some pinching pain that usually goes away immediately, the speculum is withdrawn from your vagina.
-However, the discomforts associated with the procedure will significantly reduce the subsequent IUI procedures.
+In rare circumstances, women taking one of the oral medications may experience temporary hot flashes as a side effect of the prescribed medicine.
+Moreover, when the speculum is inserted in your vagina, you might experience some pressure that usually goes away immediately once the speculum is withdrawn from your vagina.